jordan-clayton/voice_activity_detector/README.md

 The VAD predicts speech in a chunk of Linear Pulse Code Modulation (LPCM) encoded audio samples.
 These may be 8 or 16 bit integers or 32 bit floats.

-The model is trained using chunk sizes of 256, 512, and 768 samples for an 8000 hz sample rate.
-It is trained using chunk sizes of 512, 768, 1024 samples for a 16,000 hz sample rate.
-These values are recommended for optimal performance, but are not required.
-The only requirement imposed by the underlying model is the sample rate must be no larger than 31.25 times the chunk size.
+This project now uses the [Silero VAD V5 model.](https://github.com/snakers4/silero-vad/releases/tag/v5.0) The model only supports fixed window sizes: for 8 kHz sample rate, only a 256-sample window is allowed; for 16 kHz sample rate, only a 512-sample window is allowed.

-The samples passed to `predict` will be truncacted or padded if they are not of the correct length.
+The samples passed to `predict` will be truncated or padded if they are not of the correct length.

 ```rust
 fn main() -> Result<(), voice_activity_detector::Error> {